 - Credentials: Select the API key using the description.

 - Scenario ID: Paste the test scenario ID you want to use in the build.
 Copy the ID from the scenario page in LoadView.

 - Error Threshold: Here you can set the error threshold that is acceptable for your specific scenario.
 If the percentage goes over that threshold, it will be flagged as a failure within Jenkins.

 - Average Time: Specify the average response time limit during the test.
 Like the error threshold, if the limit is exceeded, it’ll be recorded as failed in Jenkins.

 View Test Results:

-When a stress test is running, the status is displayed in the Jenkins Console Output in real-time mode.
+When the test is running, the status is displayed, in real-time, in the Jenkins Console Output.

 While Docker has many advantages, there can be limitations when executing load tests with heavy load, such as consuming a lot of CPU on the server, when using multiple Docker containers on the same machine, which can dramatically affect the test results.
-With a solution like LoadView, which can be easily integrated with CI tools like Jenkins, we can create and manage load tests with thousands of concurrent connections from a fully managed cloud.
+With a solution like LoadView, which can be easily integrated with CI tools like Jenkins, we’re able to create and manage load tests with thousands of concurrent connections from a fully managed cloud.

 Try the LoadView platform today and get $20 in load testing credits to get started.